-Vatican treasurer faces Australian court
+Vatican treasurer George Pell faces Australian court

 Although expected to be brief, Wednesday's court hearing marks a significant moment in Australia where Pell is the country's most senior Catholic.

-A huge media presence is predicted both inside and outside the court with Pell being the most senior cardinal in the history of the Catholic Church ever to face criminal charges.
+Pell is the most senior cardinal in the history of the Catholic Church ever to face criminal charges.

 The cardinal, who is being represented by one of Australia's leading criminal barristers, Robert Richter QC, has risen through the ranks from working as a young priest in Victoria to the third most powerful figure within the inner sanctum of the Vatican alongside Pope Francis.